Formal category theory in augmented virtual double categories: Yoneda morphisms

-Next we will show that (ye) $\Leftrightarrow$ (wye) $\Rightarrow$ (gys) whenever $\K$ has restrictions on the right and left nullary"/cocartesian tabulations.
+Next we will show that (ye) $\Leftrightarrow$ (wye) $\Rightarrow$ (gys) whenever $\K$ has left nullary"/cocartesian tabulations and restrictions on the right.
 By \cororef{cocartesian tabulations imply cocartesian paths of (0,1)-ary cells} $\K$ has left nullary"/cocartesian paths of $(0,1)$"/ary cells so that by \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} the notions of pointwise weak Kan extension and pointwise Kan extension coincide in $\K$.
-As remarked after \lemref{density axioms} this implies (ye) $\Leftrightarrow$ (wye).
+As remarked after \defref{density definition} this implies (ye) $\Leftrightarrow$ (wye).
 Assuming (ye) we will show that the Yoneda embeddings $\yon_A$, together with the cells $\chi^f$ defined above, satisfy the two axioms of a good Yoneda structure on $V(\K)$, in the sense of Definition~3.1 of \cite{Weber07}, which proves (gys).
 The first axiom of a good Yoneda structure coincides with Axiom~2 of a Yoneda structure, which we proved previously.
 The second axiom strengthens Axiom~3* as follows: any cell $\psi$ as on the left above, with $A$ and $f$ admissible, defines $g$ as a pointwise left Kan extension in $V(\K)$ as soon as it defines $f$ as an absolute left lifting.
-To see this notice that, as before, the assumption on $\psi$ implies that its factorisation $\psi'$ is cartesian in $\K$, so that $\psi'$ is pointwise left Kan by density of $\yon_A$ (\lemref{density axioms}(b)) and hence $\psi$ defines $g$ as a pointwise left Kan extension in $V(\K)$ by \propref{pointwise left Kan extensions along companions}.
+To see this notice that, as before, the assumption on $\psi$ implies that its factorisation $\psi'$ is cartesian in $\K$, so that $\psi'$ is pointwise left Kan by density of $\yon_A$ (\defref{density definition}) and hence $\psi$ defines $g$ as a pointwise left Kan extension in $V(\K)$ by \propref{pointwise left Kan extensions along companions}.